leaf-bci/leaf-bci.github.io/doc/direct-inference.md

   --seed 42
 ```

-Checkpoint paths passed through `--ckpt` must be relative.
-A bare filename is also searched for under `checkpoints/`.
-The model uses the first GPU in `--gpu`; this script is not distributed. `--bs` controls the evaluation batch size.
+Use `--ckpt` to select the checkpoint, `--gpu` to select the evaluation device, and `--bs` to control the evaluation batch size.

 ## Global embedding export